Appleton International Airport: Recent years

-In the late 2010s, the airport saw a period of mass growth.
-In May 2018 a report by Bloomberg News revealed that Appleton International Airport was the fourth fastest-growing airport in the US, with a 26.8% increase in passengers compared to two years prior.

-This expansion was the result of the introduction of American Airlines and an increase in flights from Air Wisconsin flying under the United Express brand.
-New routes like Denver and Punta Gorda, an upgrade in the size of aircraft being utilized by airlines, and cheaper airfare also contributed towards the large growth.

 The Outagamie County Board rejected a proposal in 1983 to change the name to "Fox Cities Metro Airport," and three more name change efforts failed between 2003 and 2011.
 In February 2014, the county board voted to rename the airport "Appleton International Airport."
 The new name was officially implemented in 2015 on August 21, during the golden anniversary celebration of the airport.

-In 2019, the airport handled just over 762,000 passengers, the most in its history.
+Since the late 2010s, the airport has seen a period of mass growth.
+In May 2018 a report by Bloomberg News revealed that Appleton International Airport was the fourth fastest-growing airport in the US, with a 26.8% increase in passengers compared to two years prior.
+In 2022, the airport handled just under 830,000 passengers, the most in its history.
+In March 2024, the airport handled 100,800 passengers, its busiest month to date.

 On August 10, 2021, Allegiant Air announced that they would base Airbus A320 aircraft at the airport beginning March 2, 2022.
 They will also open a crew/maintenance base to support these aircraft.

+In November 2023, the airport began work on a major multi-phase expansion of the terminal that nearly doubled the size of the terminal.
+The project added six new gates (while eliminating three of seven existing gates).
+There is room for two additional jet bridges if needed in the future.
+The new gates are designed to accommodate Embraer E-Jet, Boeing 737, or Airbus A320 family aircraft.
+The check-in/ticketing hall and passenger loading areas will also be expanded as well as the addition of a new international arrivals building will occur in later phases.
+The $66 million project is expected to be completed in the spring of 2025.

-In February 2023, there were 74 aircraft based at this airport: 50 single-engine, 17 multi-engine and 7 jets.
+In August 2024, there were 74 aircraft based at this airport: 50 single-engine, 17 multi-engine and 7 jets.